 - 1. Property Owner/Building Occupant Performs.
 Property owners or building occupants may close the curb stop valves serving the property after consultation with District staff to learn the proper procedures.
 Property owners are responsible for any damage to the curb stop valve, water meter, meter setter, or other District-owned facilities resulting from their attempts to interrupt water service.
 Property owners or building occupants may not lock the curb stop valve. - 2.
 District Performs at Property Owner/Occupant Request.
 The District will close and lock the curb stop valve serving the property if the account is paid in full after receiving a written request from the property owner/occupant and payment of the fee outlined in the District's current Master Fees and Charges schedule. - 3.
 Property Owner/Non-Occupant Requests that District Performs.
-District staff will not close or lock the curb stop valve serving a property if the property owner requests same, but property owner is not the occupant. - 4.
-For Account Delinquency.
-Once an account becomes delinquent (i.e., 60 days past due), District staff may advise the occupant of the delinquency with a door hanger or a disconnect letter of the District's plan to discontinue water service unless the delinquent charges are paid, as well as any additional charges.
+District staff will not close or lock the curb stop valve serving a property if the property owner requests same, but property owner is not the occupant.

+4. For Account Delinquency.
+Once an account becomes delinquent, District staff may advise the occupant of the delinquency with a door hanger or a disconnect letter of the District's plan to discontinue water service unless the delinquent charges are paid, as well as any additional charges.
 District staff may also advise the property owner of the delinquency with a disconnect letter and a notice to interrupt service on the billing statement.
-These notices will advise the owner of the District's plan to discontinue water service unless the delinquent charges are paid, as well as any additional charges.
+These notices will advise the owner of the District's plan to discontinue water service unless the delinquent charges.